mjsull/chromatiblock/paper/paper.md

 genomes row.
 As non-core blocks may be present more than once, duplicates are shown by splitting the blocks according to repeat number.](https://raw.githubusercontent.com/mjsull/chromatiblock/master/paper/chromatiblock_figure.png)

-An example of a global alignment of 28 complete C. difficile genomes is shown in Fig. 1A.
+An example of a global alignment of 28 complete *Clostridioides difficile* genomes is shown in Fig. 1A.
 A large inversion can be observed in the third isolate from the top, indicated by a difference in ordering of core block colors relative to the reference.
 Plasmids, found in 9 genomes, consist entirely of non-core and